krakend/krakend-documentation/authorization/revoking-tokens.md

 The resulting system is **eventually consistent**.

 The bloom filter management is brought to you by the component, and for the administration part the client offers the necessary tools to adapt the gateway to your scenario.
-The implentation very much depends on what you want to achieve.
+The implementation very much depends on what you want to achieve.

 ### Additional resources
 If you want to learn bloomfilters by example, have a look at the following resources: